awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-containerproperties.md

 # AWS::Batch::JobDefinition ContainerProperties<a name="aws-properties-batch-jobdefinition-containerproperties"></a>

-Container properties are used in job definitions to describe the container that is launched as part of a job\.
+Container properties are used in job definitions to describe the container that's launched as part of a job\.

 ## Syntax<a name="aws-properties-batch-jobdefinition-containerproperties-syntax"></a>